cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 	- can leverage caching features
 - S3 Pre-signed URL
 	- issue a request as the person who pre-signed the url
-	- uses the IAM key of the signing IAM principat
+	- uses the IAM key of the signing IAM principal
 	- limited lifetime

 ### Pricing